mcci-catena/model4841-firmware-production/README.md

 ## Primary Data Acquisition

-The primary loop wakes up, read a few predefined registers, scales them, and transmits them in a form similar to sensor1 app.
+The primary loop wakes up based on elapsed time, makes a series of measurements, scales them, and transmits them.

-It can transmit up to six totals.
-We will sense temp sensor data, Air quality, dust particle and boot count.
-We will honor the cycle-time command.
+It senses temp sensor data, TVOC data, particulat matter data, dust particle concentrations, battery level, and boot count.
+By default, the cycle time is every six minutes, but this can be adjusted using the cycle-time downlink.

-Thus, if we sample demand every six minutes, we'll get the value recorded for the most recent six minutes.
-We may (and in general, we will) have sampling error and drift, but the averaging will be roughly equivalent.

 ## Uplink Data

-### port 1
+### Port 1

 Port 1 is used for normal uplink demand data.
 It is the usual bitmap/data formant.